horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 ## Efficient Deep Learning for Point Clouds
 This project is about designing efficient point cloud Deep Neural Networks with pure algorithm (software-level) optimizations.
-We propose a technique named **Delayed Aggregation** that:
+We propose a technique named **Delayed Aggregation**, which:
 1. reduces redundant computation to achieve workload efficiency;
 2. exposes parallelism that can be easily captured by the underlying hardware.